SoccerNet/sn-gamestate/README.md

 ### Setup

+> [!NOTE]
+> Tracklab uses the [Hydra](https://github.com/facebookresearch/hydra) configuration library.

 You will need to set up some variables before running the code :

 1. In [soccernet.yaml](sn_gamestate/configs/soccernet.yaml) :
    - `data_dir`: the directory where you will store the different datasets (must be an absolute path !)